 Ascend2 Report 2015

-As such, they are increasingly relying on others whom they trust or admire to share their experiences with an enterprise solution, platform, product or service, before they consider it within their own organizations.
-This leaves an incredible opportunity for companies to leverage influencers, who have built a loyal following and credibility within an industry, to market to enterprise decision makers.
+As such, they are becoming more reliant on others whom they trust or admire to share their experiences with an enterprise solution, platform, product or service before they consider it within their own organizations.
+This leaves an incredible opportunity for companies to leverage influencers, who have built a loyal following and credibility within an industry, to market to enterprise decision-makers.

 Here are four steps to begin developing your influencer marketing program: